The Best Small Business Loans (And Other Resources) For Women

 Unfortunately, while this important source of small business funding for women was expanded under the previous administration, the Trump administration has cut funding for the SBA’s microloan program by 20% in 2018, and the administration’s proposed SBA budget for 2019 slashes the microloan program even further.
 Other (male-dominated) SBA loan programs such as the general 7(a) business loan and 504 capital investment loans have not seen similar cuts.

 Fortunately, there are a few nonprofits that also offer microloans.
 For example, Accion and Kiva are a couple nonprofit lenders offering microloans.
+Learn more about each lender in our Accion Review or Kiva Review.
 Some Community Development Financial Institutions (CDFIs)—financial institutions dedicated to facilitating community growth in disadvantaged areas—may also offer microloans.

 We recommend starting your search for a microloan with one of these lenders:

 Nonprofit Business Loans